phasehumans/sentiment-analysis/README.md

    - Lemmatization / Stemming to get the root form of words

 3. **Feature Extraction**
+- Used TF-IDF Vectorizer to convert textual data into numerical form.
+- Captures important keywords while reducing the impact of common words.
+- Produces a sparse matrix representation used for training the ML model.

 4. **Model Training**
+- Trained a Multinomial Naive Bayes classifier on the preprocessed data
+- Achieved reliable accuracy on test data

 5. **Web Application Development**
+- Users input YouTube video URL
+- Backend fetches top comments using YouTube Data API
+- Preprocesses and vectorizes comments
+- Predicts sentiment for each comment
+- Displays result as:
+   - Text list with sentiment tags
+   - Pie chart for sentiment distribution

 6. **Deployment**
+- Can be run locally via Flask
+- Ready for deployment to platforms like Heroku, Render, or Streamlit Cloud

 ## **Technologies Used**